 Catherine self-isolated in her bedroom away from her fiancé.
 Luckily, he never got the virus, but Catherine was lonely.
 "As an extrovert, I don't know how to manage being alone for a week," she says.
 So they came to an agreement—she was allowed to cuddle with one of their dogs.
 Her fiancé refrained from touching that dog until Catherine felt better.

-Although each person I spoke to had a different experience with COVID-19, they all shared the same sentiment—it was nothing like any illness they’d ever had before.
+Although each person I spoke to had a different experience with COVID-19, they all shared the same sentiment—it was nothing like any illness they'd ever had before.
 It knocked them out, stripped them of energy, and brought them face-to-face with their own mortality.
-As scientists learn more about the virus, COVID-19 testing becomes more widespread, and effective medications and vaccines become available, hopefully our reality will begin to feel less frighteningly uncertain.
+Now, as scientists continually learn more about the virus, as vaccines are administered, hopefully our reality will begin to feel less frighteningly uncertain.

 Loading More Posts...